prebid/prebid-cache/README.md

 | hosts | string array | List of nodes when not using auto discovery |

 ### Redis:
+Prebid Cache makes use of a Redis Go client compatible with Redis 6.
+Full documentation of the Redis Go client Prebid Cache uses can be found [here](https://github.com/go-redis/redis).
 | Configuration field | Type | Description |
 | --- | --- | --- |
 | host | string | Redis server URI |